barteljan/VISPER/README.md

 And voila!
 An alert view greeting us is shown.

-Quite a lot stuff going on just for an AlertViewController, but it scales quite good with greater ViewControllers, since it helps you to keep them simple and seperated, with an clean architecture keeping presentation and domain logic out of the ViewController and in it's place.
+Quite a lot stuff going on, just for an AlertViewController.
+But it scales quite good with greater ViewControllers, helping you to keep them simple, seperated and with an clean architecture keeping presentation and domain logic out of the ViewController and on it's place.

-**You can find the code of this Tutorial in the Wireframe-Example in the VISPER.xcworkspace.**
+**You can find the code for this Tutorial in the Wireframe-Example in the VISPER.xcworkspace.**

 ## Components